tobya/DocTo/readme.md

           Default: 2=STANDARD
           --loglevel
       -C  Compatibility Mode Integer.
 Set to an INTEGER value from https://msdn.microsoft.com/en-us/library/office/ff192388.aspx.
+          Set the compatibility mode when you want to convert documents to a later version of word.
           See List Below
           --compatability
       -M  Ignore all files in __MACOSX\ subdirectory if it exists.
 Default True.